HackingHusky/OSCPv.2/imaging kali/README.md

 ```

 ### Dirbuster
-This is my main tool for web enuermation since it has a default list
+This is my main tool for web enumeration since it has a default list
 ```
 sudo apt install dirbuster -y
 ```